marxin/texi2rst-generated/sphinx/gccint/storage-layout.rst

   macro must evaluate to a value equal to or larger than ``STACK_BOUNDARY``.

-.. macro:: INCOMING_STACK_BOUNDARY
+.. c:macro:: INCOMING_STACK_BOUNDARY

   Define this macro if the incoming stack boundary may be different from ``PREFERRED_STACK_BOUNDARY``.
 This macro must evaluate to a value equal to or larger than ``STACK_BOUNDARY``.

-.. macro:: FUNCTION_BOUNDARY
+.. c:macro:: FUNCTION_BOUNDARY

   Alignment required for a function entry point, in bits.

-.. macro:: BIGGEST_ALIGNMENT
+.. c:macro:: BIGGEST_ALIGNMENT

   Biggest alignment that any data type can require on this machine, in bits.
 Note that this is not the biggest alignment that is supported,